yohannes911/select2/doc/select2.md

   * according to lemma changes
   * clarify this: token owner has two meaning: `token == i` at any time and `token_owner is true` - the two might not be the same
 * Check the proof in multiprocessor envs
+* Someone should revise the proof and the APIs:-)
-* Some practical verification through testing
+* More testing and benchmarking
-* Benchmark the API against built in primitives (ie. CaS)
+* More demos

 **Extensions**

 * Handle more threads
-* Handle other primitives, such as: increment/decrement, ring buffer
+* Implement other primitives in the 'Select-style', such as: increment/decrement, ring buffer